ChenYuSean/Team3-Final/Readme.md

 Each folder are the works of this final project.
 See the description below for more detail
 * **Scrapper** : Web Scrapper for youtube comment data colleciton
 * **Semantic**: Semantic Analysis for youtube comment
-* **Generation**: Text Generation for youtube comment according to video tiile, desciption
+* **Generation**: Text Generation for youtube comment according to video title, description
 * **Linebot**: Working Line bot app that runs in ngrok server